yourWaifu/sleepy-discord/source/faq.html.md

 # Frequently Asked Questions

 ## Why isn't a channel for this library on the Discord API server?
-Before a library gets a channel on the Discord API server, it must go though a moderator that'll review.
-The library has already been submitted to a moderator, and is currently waiting for detailed feedback for the library before getting a channel.
+Before a library gets a channel on the Discord API server, it must go though a moderator who will review the library.
+The library has already been submitted to a moderator and is currently waiting for feedback regarding library before getting a channel.

 ## Is this feature complete?
-There are a few features not support just yet.
-They are createServer, editServer, editMember, pruneCount, editServerEmbed, editCurrentUser, createGroupDirectMessageChannel, and voice.
+There are a few features which are currently unsupported: createServer, editServer, editMember, pruneCount, editServerEmbed, editCurrentUser, createGroupDirectMessageChannel, and voice.
 Everything else is supported.
-Each one isn't support mostly because I'm confused about the parameters needed to get them to work.
+The ones which are not supported are unsupported because I'm confused about the parameters required.

 ## Does it work on a normal Computer like Windows or Linux?
 Yes.
 I plan on having support on a large number of devices.
 However, Linux is untested.